 The Sultan of the Ottoman Empire once ordered the unconditional surrender of the Cossacks to his rule.
 In response, the Cossacks responded with a written reply that stated only "Fuck thine own mother" twice.
 Though another version has them write a much longer reply, but still filled with hilarious obscenities.

 On April 28, 1988, the TV-broadcast French presidential debate occurs between then President François Mitterand (left-wing) and his current Prime minister, right-wing Jacques Chirac.
-After two years of "cohabitation", the tensions between them are already well-known, but it reaches its peak when Chirac says, "Allow me to say that this evening, I am not the Prime minister, and you are not the President of the Republic: we are two candidates... equals... and that submit themselves to the judgment of the French... the only one that counts.
-You will therefore permit me to call you Monsieur Mitterrand!"
+After two years of "cohabitation", the tensions between them are already well-known, but it reaches its peak when Chirac says, "Allow me to say that tonight, I am not the Prime minister, and you are not the President of the Republic: we are two candidates... equals... who submit themselves to the judgment of the French... the only one that matters.
+Allow me, terefore, to call you Mister Mitterrand!"
 Then, Mitterrand answers "You are perfectly right about that, Mister Prime minister".
 What happens next?
 Until the end of the debate, Chirac calls his adversary "Mister President".
 He lost the election, until the next one.

 Patrice Lumumba: We have known ironies, insults, blows that we endured morning, noon and evening, because we are Negroes.
 Who will forget that to a Black one said “tu”, certainly not as to a friend, but because the more honorable “vous” was reserved for whites alone?

 Kevin Senapathy: To paint Tribeca’s decision as a conspiracy, as censorship and, laughably, as denial of due process is a sham.
 Andrew Wakefield has already caused enough death and disease, and he rightfully doesn’t get a respectable platform like Tribeca Film Festival to further spread his destruction.
 There are plenty of fringe quackery platforms for that.